zinaLacina/mutualBookstore/README.md

 ## Mongo Database structure
 ![Database structure](https://github.com/zinaLacina/mutualBookstore/blob/master/classDiagram.png)
+## Spring profile
+We have two different profiles for the application.
+Dev profile for the development, and Prod profile for the production.

 ## Security
 The application uses Spring security combine with JWT to secure access of the data.
 To bookmark a book, you need to be login first.
 The application will create a token that will last 30 seconds.
 The creation of the token is managed by the class JwtTokenProvider.java